 The elders who are good leaders should be considered worthy of an ample honorarium, especially those who work hard at preaching and teaching.
 For the Scripture says: Do not muzzle an ox while it is treading out the grain, and, the worker is worthy of his wages (1 Timothy 5:17-18).

-“Ample honorarium” (aka: double honor) is a term that Paul only used here, and reserved it for those who served the church as pastors/elders/overseers.
+“Ample honorarium” (aka: double honor) is a term that Paul only used here and reserved it for those who served the church as pastors/elders/overseers.

 God’s people should pay their pastors generously, although no specific amount is given.
-Of course it is not God’s plan for pastors to fleece their sheep or for churches to neglect their pastors.
+Of course it’s not God’s plan for pastors to fleece their sheep or for churches to neglect their pastors.
 The personnel committee at our church benchmarks staff salaries with two national surveys: The Southern Baptist Convention Compensation Study by Guidestone Financial Resources, LifeWay and Baptist state conventions (12,000 respondents from all 42 state conventions); GROUP resources publishes their study bi-annually.

 All pastors are to be honored, but two kinds of pastors are worthy of “double honor” (v.17):